ahmedmq/app-modernisation-strangler-fig-demo/README.md

 ![](docker/nginx/volume/strangler-fig.jpg)

 In the context of app modernization we can draw a parallel here, where we can incrementally build microservices that replicate functionality of the existing monolith.
-The idea is that the old legacy monolith  and the new microservices can coexist and we can evolve the new services over time with the same functionality provided by the monolith and eventually replacing the old system
+The idea is that the old legacy monolith  and the new microservices can coexist, and we can evolve the new services over time with the same functionality provided by the monolith and eventually replacing the old system

 The following sections describe the Git commit tags (shown above) made in order to modernise the Spring PetClinic application using the Strangler Fig Pattern.